-What’s the Notting Hill Carnival 2019 line-up?
+What’s the Notting Hill Carnival 2021 line-up?

 Where is Notting Hill Carnival?

-The carnival takes place on the streets of London W10 and W11, usually around Notting Hill, Ladbroke Grove, Westbourne Grove, Westbourne Park and Kensal Road.
+The carnival usually takes place on the streets of London W10 and W11, around Notting Hill, Ladbroke Grove, Westbourne Grove, Westbourne Park and Kensal Road.

-What’s the Notting Hill Carnival 2019 route?
+What’s the Notting Hill Carnival 2021 route?

 How to get to Notting Hill Carnival

-Check the Transport for London website before you travel for the latest Notting Hill Carnival transport information.
+Always check the Transport for London website before you travel for the latest Notting Hill Carnival transport information.